Skip to content

 4. One or more members within the board of the company have responsibility for sustainability?

-The company reports that its sustainability department is led by the director of sustainability who is part of the company's board.
+The company reports that its sustainability department is led by the director of sustainability, who is a member of the company's board.

 • Y